Cultural Centre busway station: History

 Between January 2022 and June 2025, the station underwent its second renovation, in order to support the introduction of Brisbane's New Bus Network and Brisbane Metro.
-Platforms 1 and 2 were rebuilt to accommodate more passengers, and buses heading towards West End now stop at a new permanent platform 3.
+As Victoria Bridge was closed to general traffic, platforms 1 and 2 were rebuilt, occupying the original traffic lanes to accommodate more passengers, and buses heading towards West End now stop at a new permanent platform 3, near the portal of the busway.
 The network changes resulted in fewer routes stopping at the station, from 70 to 40 (including NightLink services).
 A 10-metre long cicada sculpture was located at the station from 2004 to 2022 before being moved for the renovation.